 Any fund left over when you die while taking drawdown income can be used to provide a pension for a dependant or someone else nominated by you, or paid out as a lump sum.
 In either case, payments are tax free if you die before age 75, but taxable if you are 75 or over.

 Whatever you do, you should consider the tax consequences.
 Drawing down a very substantial amount from your fund could cause more of your income to be subject to higher rates of tax than if you drew smaller amounts each year.
 Or you might be able to adjust your income from other sources so that you can take a substantial amount from your pension without an especially high tax charge.
 It is an area where professional advice can be beneficial.

 Taking fund withdrawals

-In theory, a lump sum drawn out via a UFPLS could be invested outside the pension to provide future income.
+In theory, a lump sum drawn via a UFPLS could be invested outside the pension to provide future income.
 While this option may seem superficially attractive, withdrawing a large proportion or even the full amount of a pension can have substantial drawbacks:

 - A large amount of taxable income could take you into a higher income tax bracket.